In Montana, students can take the five subtests of the HiSET exam or the four GED subtests online or at one of Montana’s official test centers.

 To register for the HiSET exam, candidates must create their account at hiset.org or GED.com.

 Montana is using the HiSET for its High School Equivalency (HSE) testing program.
 HSE testing gives individuals who never completed high school the opportunity to obtain an equivalent diploma.
 The GED will be available in Montana soon as well.
 We’ll inform you when that’s the case.

-The HiSET® exam includes five subtests in the fields of Language Writing, Language Reading, Social Studies, Math, and Science.
+The HiSET® exam includes five subtests in the fields of

 This document is all across America recognized as equivalent to a common high school diploma by virtually every US employer, government agency, college, and university.

-GED requirements in Montana (HiSET)
+GED Requirements in Montana